-Citizens of 60 countries can travel to New Zealand without a visa, but must apply online for the new electronic travel authority: the New Zealand eTA.
+Citizens of 60 countries can travel to New Zealand without a visa for short stays or transit, but must apply online for the new electronic travel authority: the New Zealand eTA.

-However, Australian permanent residents of other nationalities will also be required to apply for the eTA (although they are not required to pay the associated International Visitor Conservation and Tourism Levy.)
+However, Australian permanent residents of other nationalities will also be required to apply for the eTA (although they are not charged the associated International Visitor Conservation and Tourism Levy).